 On separate tours with Athletes in Action and other organizations, Johnson has coached college baseball players in games, clinics, and evangelistic outreaches in the South Pacific, Korea, Taiwan, Mexico, Alaska, Turkey, and the central United States.
 He served six years as NAIA District 24 baseball chairman in Tennessee and seven years as NAIA national rater/oversight committee member in Texas and Oklahoma.
 He has directed NAIA district/regional tournaments and has served on boards of directors of the Fellowship of Christian Athletes in Kansas, Tennessee, and Chicago.
 For over 30 years, Johnson has directed a charitable foundation, the Winning Run Foundation.

 Coach Johnson is a member of the Chicagoland Collegiate Athletic Conference Hall of Fame, the Trevecca Nazrene University Hall of Fame, and the American Baseball Coaches Association Hall of Fame.
 In 2008, the Fellowship of Christian Athletes awarded him the Jerry Kindall Character in Coaching Award.
-He has been blessed to recruit and coach numerous NAIA All-Americans and professional players, including Ben Zobrist who still plays for the Tampa Bay Rays.
+He has been blessed to recruit and coach numerous NAIA All-Americans and professional players, including Ben Zobrist who now plays for the Chicago Cubs.
 Fourteen of his former players or coaches have become college baseball coaches and seven have attained head jobs.